shriramnat/AI-Decision-Council/docs/AUTHENTICATION_SETUP.md

 ### 2. Access Landing Page

-Navigate to: `https://localhost:5001/Landing` (or your configured URL)
+Navigate to: `http://localhost:5000/Landing` or `https://localhost:5001/Landing` (or your configured URL)

 ### 3. Test Each Provider